buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 You can use the ``--terse`` option to print output of ``buildtest buildspec find`` in terse format that can be useful if you want to parse content of file.
 In example below, we will print output of tags in terse format, the first entry ``tags`` is the header followed by list of unique tags.
-The ``--no-header`` option can be used to disable printing of header title.

 .. dropdown:: ``buildtest buildspec find -t --terse``

     .. command-output:: buildtest buildspec find -t --terse

+You can use ``--count`` with terse option to restrict output.
+The ``--no-header`` option can be used to disable headers which can be useful if you want to parse output.
-You can also use ``--count`` with terse option, note that heading is not counted as an element, the --count will only limit number of entries reported from the buildspec cache.
-Shown below we retrieve 5 test results in terse mode and disable heading via `-n` option.
+Shown below we retrieve 5 test results in terse mode without headers.

-.. dropdown:: ``buildtest buildspec find --terse -n --count=5``
+.. dropdown:: ``buildtest buildspec find --terse --no-header --count=5``

-    .. command-output:: buildtest buildspec find --terse -n --count=5
+    .. command-output:: buildtest buildspec find --terse --no-header --count=5

 Invalid Buildspecs - ``buildtest buildspec find invalid``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~